rpalkin/gitlab-dredd/README.md

-# Judge Dredd
+# Dredd

-I am The Law.
+Sync approvers, project options and approval configuration in GitLab.